CONSTRUCTION BEGAN ON FEBRUARY 7!

 Elvis Ndansi founded Unite for Health with firsthand experience of healthcare access in ‘last mile’ communities.

-Elvis grew up in Dumbo, a rural village in NW Cameroon where his mother, who was qualified as a nurse’s aide, was the only medical professional for miles around.
+Elvis grew up in Dumbo, a rural village in NW Cameroon where his mother, who only qualified as a nurse’s aide, was the only medical professional for miles around.
 Everyone called her ‘docta’.
-Years later, when he himself was working as a young nurse in a remote village, he witnessed the tragic yet avoidable death of a baby boy.
+Years later, when he himself was working as a young nurse in another remote village, he witnessed the tragic yet avoidable death of a baby boy whose mother lived too far away.

-Elvis understands the problems and loss that lack of access to healthcare brings.
-And he knows how to formulate solutions.
-In 2007, he founded Unite for Health Foundation (U4H) specifically to save women and children from dying.
+Elvis understands the culture, the problems, and the dire consequences inadequate access to healthcare brings, and knows how to design community-driven solutions.
+In 2007, he founded Unite for Health Foundation (U4H) specifically to offer basic healthcare to help pregnant mothers and children.

 Finding inventive ways to help families thrive.